Cowgill, Clinton H., Collection Clinton H. Cowgill Collection, 1916-1977 Ms.1978.009

 Processing Information

-The processing, arrangement and description of the Clinton H. Cowgill Collection took place in January and February 2008.
+The processing, arrangement and description of the Clinton H. Cowgill Collection commenced in January 2008 and was completed in February 2008.

 Biographical Note

-The materials in the Clinton H. Cowgill collection range from 1916 to 1977 and contain information concerning Mr. Cowgill's association with Virginia Tech (formerly VPI) and its architecture department, the founding of Cowgill Hall, Cowgill's involvement with the American Institute of Architects, the publication of Cowgill's books, and incomplete architectural drawings of a residence.
-The collection also contains personal documents such as a family tree, condolence letters (after Cowgill's death), and various certificates and accolades.
-Also included is a humorous scrapbook entitled "Handbook of Architectural Malpractice" which contains an assortment of personal photos and clippings.
+The Clinton H. Cowgill Collection, 1916-1977, contains information concerning Mr. Cowgill's association with Virginia Polytechnic Institute (now Virginia Tech) and its architecture department, the founding of Cowgill Hall, Cowgill's involvement with the American Institute of Architects, the publication of Cowgill's books, and incomplete architectural drawings of a residence.
+The collection also contains personal documents such as a family tree, condolence letters following Cowgill's death, and various certificates and accolades.
+A humorous scrapbook entitled "Handbook of Architectural Malpractice" includes an assortment of personal photos and clippings.

 Arrangement